doubleSlashde/KeepTime/README.md

 **You need to close the application manualy before you shutdown your PC.
 Otherwise the last running project is not saved to database.**

 # Install
-Download and execute .jar file.
-You should put the .jar in an extra folder, as a *logs* folder will be created next to it.
+Download and execute .jar file (TBD).
+You should put the .jar in an extra folder as a *logs* folder will be created next to it.\
 You can put the .jar in the autostart folder

 ## Requirements